-Dr. Amar Gupta returned to MIT in 2015 as Visiting Professor at the Institute for Medical Engineering & Science (IMES).
-He is involved in research, teaching, and coordination activities at IMES, the Department of Electrical Engineering and Computer Science (EECS), and the Computer Science and Artificial Intelligence Laboratory (CSAIL).
-He teaches his new course, rated highly by students, on "Telemedicine and Telehealth for Global Health" which includes distinguished experts from different parts of the US and abroad:
+Dr. Amar Gupta rejoined MIT in 2015 to lead and conduct research activities at the Computer Science and Artificial Intelligence Laboratory (CSAIL), the Department of Electrical Engineering and Computer Science (EECS), and the Institute for Medical Engineering & Science (IMES).
+He developed the new course, rated highly by students, on "Telemedicine and Telehealth for Global Health" which includes distinguished experts from different parts of the US and abroad.